Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Electron-hole propagators from dynamical Jone matrices

 \section{Electron-hole propagators from dynamical Jone matrices}

-Besides Eq.~(\ref{EQ:Tmat_offdiagonal}), more relations between the dynamical Jones matrices and the effective-Hamiltonian parameters can be explored by investigating the absolute value of $T_{++,n}$ and the ratio ${T_{-+,n}}/{T_{++,n}}$.
-These quantities were shown to be connected with the electron-hole propagators that govern the electron-hole recollision processes in HSG based on the three-band model discussed in Sec.~\ref{SEC:introduction}~\cite{costello2021reconstruction,o2024bloch,costello2023breaking}.
+Besides Eq.~(\ref{EQ:Tmat_offdiagonal}), additional relations between the dynamical Jones matrices and the effective-Hamiltonian parameters can be explored by examining the absolute value of $T_{++,n}$ and the ratio ${T_{-+,n}}/{T_{++,n}}$.
+These quantities were previously shown to be connected with the electron-hole propagators that govern the electron-hole recollision processes in HSG based on the three-band model discussed in Sec.~\ref{SEC:introduction}~\cite{costello2021reconstruction,o2024bloch,costello2023breaking}.
 Within this three-band model, generally, the HSG signal should include contributions from electron-hole pairs created at any wavevector $\bf k$ by the NIR laser and then accelerated along a straight line in the Brillouin zone under the linearly polarized THz field.
-An electron-hole pair, which moves along a straight line in the Brillouin zone not containing the ${\bf k}={\bf 0}$ point, constantly changes the spins because of the coupling between the four spin-3/2 hole states described by the Luttinger Hamiltonian [Eq.~(\ref{EQ:Luttinger})]~\cite{costello2021reconstruction}.
-Nevertheless, previous experiments indicate that HSG in bulk GaAs near-resonantly excited by a NIR laser is dominantly described by electron-hole recollision pathways starting from ${\bf k}={\bf 0}$~\cite{costello2021reconstruction,o2024bloch}.
-Including only such recollision pathways, in which the spins of the electron-hole pairs do not change, a three-step model of HSG in bulk GaAs was developed by decomposing the accelerating electron-hole Bloch waves into two interfering components, the electron-heavy hole (E-HH) and electron-light hole (E-LH) Bloch waves~\cite{costello2021reconstruction}.
-First, the NIR laser is incident on the bulk GaAs, creating an electron-hole Bloch wave, which is a superposition of E-HH and E-LH Bloch waves.
+The spin of an electron-hole pair moving along a straight line that does not contain the ${\bf k}={\bf 0}$ point in the Brillouin zone is not constant because of the coupling between the four spin-3/2 hole states described by the Luttinger Hamiltonian [Eq.~(\ref{EQ:Luttinger})]~\cite{costello2021reconstruction}.
+Nevertheless, previous experiments indicate that, in bulk GaAs near-resonantly excited by a NIR laser, HSG is dominantly described by electron-hole recollision pathways starting from ${\bf k}={\bf 0}$~\cite{costello2021reconstruction,o2024bloch}.
+By restricting the dynamics to such recollision pathways, along which the spins of the electron-hole pairs remain constant, a three-step model of HSG in bulk GaAs was developed by decomposing each accelerating electron-hole Bloch wave into two interfering components, the electron-heavy hole (E-HH) and electron-light hole (E-LH) Bloch waves~\cite{costello2021reconstruction}.
+First, the NIR laser creates an electron-hole Bloch wave, which is a superposition of E-HH and E-LH Bloch waves.
 Second, the THz field drives the E-HH and E-LH Bloch waves along different $k$-space trajectories in their respective energy bands.
-Third, upon sideband emission, the E-HH and E-LH Bloch waves interfere as two components of the same electron-hole Bloch wave, and load the information about the electronic structure into the sideband electric fields.
-Based on this physical picture, the Fourier component of the interband polarization corresponding to the $n$th-order sideband, ${\mathbb P}_{n}$, was connected with the Jones vector of the incident NIR laser, ${\bf E}_{\rm NIR}$, through the following equation~\cite{costello2021reconstruction}:
+Third, upon sideband emission, the E-HH and E-LH Bloch waves interfere as two components of the same electron-hole Bloch wave, imprinting information about the electronic structure onto the sideband electric fields.
+Based on this physical picture, the Fourier component of the interband polarization corresponding to the $n$th-order sideband, ${\mathbb P}_{n}$, was connected with the Jones vector of the incident NIR laser, ${\bf E}_{\rm NIR}$, through~\cite{costello2021reconstruction}